 Skip a line.
 Then write your introductory paragraph, in which you indicate your interest in the position and the reasons you would like to work for this company.
 It would also be helpful to let your reader know how you found out about the position - whether you were referred by a friend, a current employee, or Internet advertisement.
 Start this paragraph with a salutation.
 Assume that the person wishes to be addressed as Mr., Ms., Mrs., or Dr., followed by their last name.
 Besides being the respectful way to address an authority figure, it is also the most professional, especially for the purpose of the expression of interest letter.

 In the next paragraph, you should include why you are interested in working for this company.
 Be careful against giving stock answers, such as "I want the experience."
 Most people who apply for these positions answer the "why" question that way, because they think it's the most appropriate answer.
 This is far from being the case.
-Instead, do your research on the company before writing an expression of interest, and think about what really struck you about this particular employer that attracted you to him.
+Instead, do your research on the company before writing an expression of interest, and think about what really struck you about this particular employer that attracted you along with your skills and experience to him.

 The Final Section

 End your letter by reiterating your interest in an interview.
 Designate whether the best way to reach you is by telephone or email.
 Then thank your reader for taking the time to read your letter, telling him that you look forward to speaking with him.
 Then, skipping a line, sign your name.